-Every night she ate alone yet seemed to find comfort in her solitude occasionally writing things in a note book.
-Bruce assumed she was brain storming idea’s for her next book every once in a while an amusing smile would come over her face.
+Every night she ate alone yet seemed to find comfort in her solitude occasionally writing things in a notebook.
+Bruce assumed she was brainstorming ideas for her next book occasionally; an amusing smile would come over her face.
 On his return home to Portland Bruce was pleased to find out Salina also lived there.
-Max his driver just shook his head and laughed when he had asked him to follow her taxi, Max had been his father’s long time driver and Bruce used him on occasion for business and travel.
-“Just follow her taxi Max.”
+Max his driver just shook his head and laughed when he had asked him to follow her taxi, Max had been his father’s long-time driver and Bruce used him on occasion for business and travel.
+“Just follow her taxi, Max.”

 Bruce shrugged “She different Max, hell she’s a whole other breed.
 I’m supposed to be writing a review on one of her books.”
 Max smiled “An author huh, anything I may have read?”